-Oh, how I hate to do this Christmas-before-Halloween thing to you, but tickets will sell fast for this special holiday tradition.
-Tickets for the Niles Canyon Train of Lights go on sale at 10 am on October 1, 2022, and they will SELL OUT.
-Get on their mailing list now & set a calendar reminder.Â
+Tickets will sell fast for this special holiday tradition.
+Tickets for the Niles Canyon Train of Lights go on sale at 10 am on Saturday, October 25, 2025, and they will SELL OUT.
+Get on their mailing list now & set a calendar reminder.

 This Christmas train experience was originally shared with us by Lisa Truong who runs the non-profit Help A Mother Out in Oakland.

 Even if you don’t currently reside with a pint-sized train enthusiast, you will want to check out this wonderful holiday adventure right here in the East Bay.
 This time of year Niles Canyon Railway operates its popular Holiday Train of Lights.
-This is a wonderful annual to-do and is definitely worth the mini-road trip and splurge.
+This is a wonderful annual to-do and is worth the mini-road trip and splurge.
 We’re looking forward to riding on a restored locomotive, decked out with holiday decorations and lights (they started decorating already!), sipping hot cocoa, and saying hi to Santa as he makes the rounds through the train cars.
 With all that is going on nowadays, I’d say we all deserve extra holiday cheer this year.

 NCRY is an all-volunteer nonprofit organization of Bay Area die-hard train buffs, who work together to restore historic locomotives and a living feel for a bygone era.
 History buffs will appreciate the role of railways in this region which date back to the start of the transcontinental railroad.